a-d-iii/api-api-final-/DOCS.md

 #### `get_profile()`
 Fetches the complete student profile, including personal details, mentor information, and grade history.

+If called via the CLI with the `profile` command, the library also retrieves marks for the specified semester (defaulting to **FALL SEM 2024-25** if none is provided via `--sem`).
+These marks are attached to the returned `StudentProfileModel` under the `marks` attribute.

 -   **Returns:** `StudentProfileModel` - An object containing comprehensive student profile data.
 -   **Raises:** `VtopLoginError`, `VtopSessionError`, `VtopConnectionError`, `VtopParsingError`, `VtopProfileError`.
 -   **Example:**